Hopf algebras and Markov chains: Two examples and a theory: The free associative algebra and riffle shuffling

 Since each successive triple in $w$ either forms a straight, a peak or a trough,

 Hence $f_{\wedge}=\frac{1}{3}\left(s_{3}-s_{2}\right)$, $f_{\vee}=\frac{-1}{3}\left(s_{2}+2s_{3}\right)$, $f_{-} = \frac{1}{3}\left(2s_2 +s_3\right)$ are all in the $1/a^{2}$-eigenspace. \end{proof}

-It may be possible to continue the analysis to patterns of longer length; in particular, it will be interesting to see which linear combinations of patterns and constant functions give eigenfunctions.
+It may be possible to continue the analysis to patterns of longer length; in particular, one interesting open question is which linear combinations of patterns and constant functions give eigenfunctions.